AdobeDocs/commerce-cloud-service.en/help/get-started/new-project.md

 ---
 title: Provision Commerce on Cloud
-description: Learn how to prepare Customer Technical Advisor to provision your Adobe Commerce on cloud infrastructure project.
+description: Learn how to prepare an Adobe Customer Technical Advisor to provision your Adobe Commerce on cloud infrastructure project.
 ---
 # Commerce on Cloud provisioning prerequisites